Confidence After Being Bullied

 Many people blame themselves for being bullied and end up believing they must have ‘deserved it’.
-But bullying is NEVER your fault.
-It is done by the bully.
+But being bullied is NEVER your fault.

 Imagine if a friend told you that they felt they were to blame for being bullied.
 What would you say to them?

 When a person has been bullied, it is very hard to forget what has happened.
 It is something we carry around with us for a very long time and it can leave us feeling very low and vulnerable.
 This impacts on our self-esteem and confidence.

 Feeling better about yourself can take time but hopefully our tips will help: